jaffamonkey/current-blog/content/resume/cv.md

 * Coding functional and non-functional tests
 * Writing BDD features alongside Business Analysts
 * Promoted the use of TFS test tools to the teams.
-* Devised Security Testing strategy to be used across projects, using open source tools.
+* Devised Security Testing strategy to be used across projects.
 * HMTL5, CSS3 and jQuery testing using Firebug.
-* Coordinated monthly regression tests of all departmental websites produced, after regular Microsoft server patching.
+* Coordinated monthly regression tests of all departmental websites.

 #### Technologies: `TFS`, `VisualStudio`, `MVC`, `JQuery`, `HTML5`, `CSS3`, `CodedUI`,  `SQLServer`, `C#`, `.NET4.0`, `Specflow`, `Selenium`, `Fitnesse`, `NUnit`, `OWSAP ZAP`, `Fiddler`, `Tamper`, `WCAG`